evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ## 1. Create an account

-Evidently Cloud is currently in private beta.
-Once you get the registration link from us, create your login credentials and confirm the email.
+Evidently Cloud is in private beta.
+Once you get the registration link from us, create your account and confirm the email.

 {% hint style="success" %}
 **Can I try Evidently Cloud?** To request a free trial, fill out [this form](https://www.evidentlyai.com/cloud-signup).